raks0009/AOFM/SamaTulyata/README.md

 Steps in experimentation: Refer to the README files in items ...

-For Running all exmaples use the command "./RunThesisExamples.sh" If "SYNTAX ERROR" comes, please dont worry and go ahead.
+For Running all examples use the command "./RunThesisExamples.sh" If "SYNTAX ERROR" comes, please dont worry and go ahead.

 For measuring time you can use get_cpu_time(), gettimeofday() and settimeofday().